-Generation and Demand Resources may alter their offers for use in the Real-time Energy Market during the following periods (Real-time update periods):
+Generation and Demand Resources may alter their offers for use in the Real-time Energy Market during the following periods (real-time update periods):

-- During the Generation Rebidding Period which is defined from the time PJM posts the results of the Day-ahead Energy Market until 14:15. - Starting at 18:30 (typically after the Reliability Assessment and Commitment (RAC) Run is completed) and up to 65 minutes prior to the start of the operating hour (T-65 min).
+- During the Generation Rebidding Period which is defined from the time the Office of Interconnection posts the results of the Day-ahead Energy Market until 1415. - Starting at 1830 (typically after the Reliability Assessment and Commitment (RAC) Run is completed) and up to 65 minutes prior to the start of the operating hour (T-65 min).

-The following generation offer parameters may be updated during the Real-time update periods, with exceptions as noted below:
+The following generation offer parameters may be updated during the real-time update periods, with exceptions as noted below: